wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 You can think of line `1` above like an if statement that reads:

-*if your browswer or device is less than 991 pixels wide, do the following.*
+*if your browswer or device is less than or equal to 991 pixels wide, do the following.*

 For the header, we're only concerned with two things, are we in desktop mode or mobile mode?
 We can model this in CSS with two new classes and a media query like so: